 Selections from my work for the film, Little Stones

-I art directed shoots in the photo studio at National Geographic.
-So it wasn’t much of a leap to begin designing for film once I moved to Los Angeles.
+After art directing photo shoots at National Geographic, it wasn’t a stretch to begin designing for film once I moved to Los Angeles.
 The challenge is the same: distill a narrative into a memorable image.
 In this case, the story was a documentary about four women using art for social change around the globe.

 TITLE SEQUENCE segments